pcosmos.ca

 setwd(path)

 This function sets the current working directory to the path it receives in a string as parameter.
-The value returned is the undefined value.
+The returned value is the undefined value.

 > setwd("d:\\temp")